-When traveling by foot or by car, or when taking an elevator or stairs, etiquette is very important and should not be disregarded.
+When traveling, whether on foot, by car, in an elevator, or on the stairs, etiquette is very important and should not be disregarded.

-5.1.
-On foot
+5.1 On foot

 When two people are walking, it is more polite to have a superior or a woman walk in front or on the right side.
-If three people walk abreast, the most senior person should be in the middle, and the second-most senior person on the right.
-If three people walk in line, the most senior person should walk in front, and the second-most senior person should take the middle position.
+If three people walk abreast, the most senior person should be in the middle, and the second most senior person on the right.
+If three people walk in line, the most senior person should walk in front, and the second most senior person should take the middle position.

 When a man and a woman walk together, the man should be on the woman's left.
 However, should the street be on her right, he may walk on her right due to safety considerations.
-In addition, men should help women carry heavy objects, open doors, and hold umbrellas (see figure 27).
+In addition, men should help women carry heavy objects, open doors, hold umbrellas, lead the way and ask for directions (see figure 48).